magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 ```

-We could even extend this further.
+#### Example - resolving variables from a dependency's environment variables
 What if the backend is configured through some environment variable, but the frontend also needs that information?
-Let's say the encoding type for our database.
-We just reference that environment variable using the exact same syntax.
+For example, the encoding type for our database.
+We can just reference that environment variable using the exact same syntax.

-#### Example - resolving variables from a dependency's environment variables

 ```yaml
 ---